peuserrano/peuserrano/README.md

 # Hello, i'm Pedro, and welcome to my GitHub!
 <h3>
-Economics major and M&A intern with a passion for applying advanced data analytics to solve real-world financial challenges.
-I leverage econometrics, machine learning, and quantitative finance to develop models that drive insights for strategic decision-making, valuation, and risk management.
-My work focuses on bridging the gap between financial theory and practical implementation, using code to create scalable, data-driven solutions for the modern financial landscape.
+Economics major and M&A intern with expertise in data analytics.
+I use econometrics, machine learning, and quantitative finance to build models for strategic decisions, valuation, and risk management.
+My focus is on applying financial theory through code to create scalable, data-driven solutions.
 </h3>
 <br>